 Chances are if you have been a pet owner for any length of time, you have experienced a pet with an ACL injury.
-Tearing the ACL in dogs is, unfortunately, one of the most common injuries a dog will experience today.
+Unfortunately, ACL (or CCL) tears are one of the most common injuries a dog will experience today.
 Like us humans, ACL tears happen and sometimes unexpectedly during routine activities.

 Furthermore, the strain a dog puts on their muscles and joints throughout their lifetime may lead to wear and tear that causes the ligament to give out over time.
 Many dogs, often your weekend warriors (that aren’t properly conditioned), will have a higher injury rate.